Cimmerian-Iter/Vita-troubleshooting-guide/README.md

 # Welcome to the Vita Troubleshooting Guide!

 People hack their Vita for various reasons.
-It can be to enjoy the great world of emulators
+•	Enjoying the great world of emulators
-•	going on a rampage in GTA
+•	Going on a rampage in GTA
 •	Racing with Gran turismo
 •	Playing an action-packed game like Pursuit Force
 •	Feeding your nostalgia and playing the original Sonic, Mario, Metal Slug or even arcade games